brillout/goldpage/readme.md

-## Routing: Server-side Routing / Browser-side Routing / React Router / ...
+## Routing: Server-side Routing / Browser-side Routing / React Router / Vue Router / ...

 On the web, there are two ways to do routing:
 *server-side routing*